Legal December 08, 2025 11 min read 2416 views

 This case caused panic because it suggested:

-If you didn’t give the tenant a valid CP12 before move-in, you can NEVER serve a Section 21.
+If you didn’t give the tenant a valid CP12 before move-in, you could NEVER rely on Section 21.
 It was a very landlord-unfriendly interpretation — but not the final word.

 2. Trecarrell House Ltd v Rouncefield (2020) – the more balanced position

-The Court of Appeal softened the previous judgment:
+The Court of Appeal softened the earlier approach:

 A late gas safety certificate does NOT automatically invalidate Section 21.